-The topography of the Town of Blind River and surrounding area is presented in Figure 2.4.
-The land surface in the Town of Blind River ranges gradually from around 471 masl on the northern limit of the Town to about 171 masl along the shore of Lake Huron.
+The topography of the Town of Spanish and surrounding area is presented in Figure 2.4.
+The land surface in the Town of Spanish ranges gradually from around 323 masl on the northern limit of the Town to about 171 masl along the shore of Lake Huron.
 Similar elevations are found to exist to the east and west of the Town.
-The ground elevation increases north of the Town, where the land becomes more rugged.
-The highest point in the area surrounding the Town has an elevation of 616 metres above sea level (masl) near the northwest corner of Figure 2.4.
-The lowest local ground surface elevations occur on the shore of Lake Huron.
-The settlement area of Blind River is at an elevation of approximately 177 masl.
+The ground elevation increases north of the Town, and the land becomes more rugged.
+The highest point in the area surrounding the Town has an elevation of 616 masl near the northwest corner of Figure 2.4.
+The lowest local ground surface elevations occur in the river valleys, notably the Spanish, Sables and Serpent Rivers.
+The settlement area of Spanish is located within the Spanish River valley at approximately 177 masl.